 SELECT * from vWTblProfessor_withoutsalary_Detail

-Now, if you look at the view itself, does it really store any data?
-No, “a view is only a store select statement.
-So it’s a virtual table.
-It’s not a real table.”
+Now, if you examine the view itself, does it actually store any data?
+No, a view is simply a stored SELECT statement.
+It's a virtual table, not a physical one.

-So when you execute the above query, the view actually gets its data from the TblProfessor table.
-So here for this view TblProfessor is the underlying base table.
+So, when you execute the query, the view retrieves its data from the TblProfessor table.
+In this case, TblProfessor serves as the underlying base table for the view.

-Now when you issue select * from view name, that view is actually going to get its data from the underlying base table because the view itself doesn’t store any data.
+When you issue a SELECT * FROM view_name, the view fetches its data directly from the underlying base table because the view itself doesn't store any data.

-So since you are able to issue a statement against a view which in turn will get its data from the underlying base table, can you update a view that will update the underlying base table?
+Since you can execute statements against a view, which then retrieves data from the underlying base table, can you update a view to modify the underlying base table?
 Absolutely.
-That’s definitely possible.
+That's entirely possible.

-it’s possible to update a view, to insert data into your view, and to delete data from a view which in turn will actually do those respective operations on the underlying base table, in this case, TblProfessor.
-So when you update or when you insert into this view, it will actually update the underlying base table.
+You can update a view, insert data into it, and delete data from it.
+These operations are reflected in the underlying base table, in this case, TblProfessor.
+So, when you update or insert into this view, it effectively updates the underlying base table.

 How to create updatable view in sql server?